vishal-singh-baraiya/Research-Paze/Energy Is All You Need.md

 **Structure Formation**:
 The growth of cosmic structure would follow a different pattern in our model compared to $\Lambda$CDM, with potentially observable differences in the matter power spectrum at high redshifts.

-Here is **Section 7: Discussion and Theoretical Implications** rendered in LaTeX, following the structure and math you provided:

 ---